dunstall/go-raft-leader-election/README.md

 # go-raft Leader Election
-Implementation of Raft consensus algorithm leader election in Go
+Implementation of leader election described in the Raft consensus algorithm

 ## Building
 Build using [Bazel](https://bazel.build/).
 This builds all source files,